vmware-archive/kubeless/README.md

 There are other solutions, like [fission](http://fission.io) and [funktion](https://github.com/fabric8io/funktion).
 There is also an incubating project at the ASF: [OpenWhisk](https://github.com/openwhisk/openwhisk).
 We believe however, that Kubeless is the most Kubernetes native of all.

 Kubeless uses k8s primitives, there is no additional API server or API router/gateway.
-Kubernetes users will quickly understand how it works and be able to leverage their existing logging and monitorig setup as well as their troubleshooting skills.
+Kubernetes users will quickly understand how it works and be able to leverage their existing logging and monitoring setup as well as their troubleshooting skills.

 ## _Roadmap_